 There are 27 windows of stained glass, each about 4’ x 8’ or 4′ x 6′.
 Most of the lower ones open, but some do not.
 There are pull-down window shades so the room can be darkened, though not completely blacked out.
 Heating is hot water radiators (mostly quiet but occasionally noisy).
 There is no air conditioning.

 Ceiling is 28 feet high, covered in acoustic tile.
-Lights are hung from three pipes on the ceiling (upstage, middle of house, rear of house) and two vertical box booms on the side walls (accessed with a one-person lift); there are no floor or side lights, catwalk, or grid.
+House lights are fluorescent ceiling cans.
 The lighting booth is located on the fifth floor at the rear of the space.
-House lights are fluorescent ceiling cans.
+Lights are hung from three pipes on the ceiling (upstage, middle of house, rear of house) and two vertical box booms on the side walls; there are no floor or side lights, catwalk, or grid.
+The lighting plot is set for a basic stage wash; renters may not make any changes to focus or color.

 There is a lobby area just outside the entrance to the Chapel with room for ticket sales/concessions/merchandise sales.
 Two dressing rooms with direct access to restrooms are located at the rear of the Chapel, across the room from the stage.
 Please note there are no side wings or backstage area, no place to build or store sets, and hours of access are limited, so the space may not be suitable for elaborate theatrical productions.